 - Inspecting construction sites for safety hazards

-- Monitoring the color of construction materials (cable colors, etc.)
+- Monitoring the color of construction materials (cable color recognition, etc.)

 - Dimension checking of construction materials